X

 Posted on: by

-You and a friend will join us for a full day when we will invite you behind-the-scenes to areas not normally open to the public.
-You will have an opportunity to help with the day-to-day care of our birds, including handling, flying and enrichment sessions.
-Plus there’ll be a chance to work with a variety of species that call the Hawk Conservancy Trust home, whilst learning more about the techniques we use to train our birds.
+The lucky winner and a friend will join us for a full day when they will be invited behind the scenes to areas not normally open to the public.
+The winner will have an opportunity to help with the day-to-day care of our birds, including a chance to meet some on feeding and flying sessions.

 On this special day, there will also be an opportunity for you to be involved in one of our three world-class flying displays!